improving-minnesota/react-workshop/labs/lab-05-forms.md

 },
 ```

-- Next let's create the JSX to display a login form: (yeah..you can copy/paste this)
+- Next, let's create the JSX to display a login form: (yeah..you can copy/paste this)

 ```javascript
 render: function () {